Pain and Discharge in Rectal Stump - Seeking Advice

 rdtmto

 I also have pain in my rectal stump.
 Lots of sticky, smelly discharge.
 I can't use the suppositories.
 I use a small enema every other day.
-It does get rid of the stuck mucous but I also experience pain and muscle spasms after I use the enema for several days.
-I talked to my surgeon and he's not worried.
+It does get rid of the stuck mucus, but I also experience pain and muscle spasms after I use the enema for several days.
+I talked to my surgeon, and he's not worried.
 He doesn't seem to understand the pain I have.
 I was thinking of having my stump surgically removed.
-It sounds like you can't sit for several months but it would eventually fade and get better.
+It sounds like you can't sit for several months, but it would eventually fade and get better.
 I am so sick of the enemas.
 My husband has to do it since I can't move my neck after falling on a concrete floor and breaking my shoulder and neck.
 He also changes my ostomy bag every four days.
 It all makes me feel like I am not a person anymore.
 Just a body of pain.

 Hisbiscus